Spanish–Ottoman Wars: Ottomans took war to the Western Mediterranean (1542–1559)

-At the same time, on the Horn of Africa, there was a religious war between the Oriental Orthodox Christian Ethiopian Empire (who requested help to the European monarchies) and the Sunni Islam Adal Sultanate (backed by Muslim Somalis and Ottoman Empire from the Yemen Eyalet) since 1529 due to the expansionist ambitions of Ahmad ben Ibrahim Al Ghazi (called O Granhe or the left-handed by Portuguese).
-On 1542 an ally of Habsburg Spain in the Ottoman War, the Portuguese Empire under Estêvão da Gama (governor of Portuguese India), answered those solicitations of help (influenced by the previous Adal-Portuguese Battle of Massawa of 1541 in modern Eritrea) by sending a Portuguese Expeditionary Corp of 400 soldiers led by Cristóvão da Gama to assist the isolated Christian Negus Negust Gelawdewos.
-Then, they were victorious at the Battle of Baçente and the Battle of Jarte (in which the Turkish contingent was nearly exterminated).
-In response, the Ottomans sent a new contingent of 1900 Turks, 2,000 Arabians and some Albanians, which were victorious at the Battle of Wofla (killing half of the Portuguese corp, including Estêvão), but then the Ethiopian-Portuguese troops won a decisive fight at the Battle of Wayna Daga in 1543, which ensured the independence of Ethiopia and the survival of Ethiopian Christianity in the Ethiopian Highlands.
-Also on the Portuguese front of war succeeded military engagements on the Indian subcontinent at the Siege of Diu (1546), which resulted in Portuguese victory against the Ottoman-Guajarati coalition, and on the Arabian Peninsula at the Capture of Aden (1548), which resulted in Ottoman victory against a Portuguese-Yemeni insurgents coalition (being a decisive expel of Portuguese Empire from Yemen).
+Around the same time, on the Horn of Africa, there was a religious war between the Oriental Orthodox Christian Ethiopian Empire (which requested help from European monarchies) and the Sunni Muslim Adal Sultanate (backed by Muslim Somalis and the Ottoman Empire from the Yemen Eyalet) starting in 1529.
+This war was due to the expansionist ambitions of Ahmad ibn Ibrahim al-Ghazi (called O Granhe or "the left-handed" by the Portuguese).
+In 1542, an ally of Habsburg Spain in the Ottoman War—the Portuguese Empire under Estêvão da Gama (governor of Portuguese India)—answered those requests for help; this answer was influenced by the previous Adal-Portuguese Battle of Massawa of 1541 in modern Eritrea.
+Accordingly, the Portuguese Empire sent an expeditionary corps of 400 soldiers led by Cristóvão da Gama to assist the isolated Christian Negus Negust (King of Kings)—the Ethiopian emperor Gelawdewos.
+The corps was victorious at the Battle of Baçente and the Battle of Jarte (in which the Turkish contingent was nearly exterminated).
+In response, the Ottomans sent a new contingent of 1900 Turks, 2,000 Arabs, and some Albanians, who were victorious at the Battle of Wofla (killing half of the Portuguese corps, including Estêvão da Gama); however, the Ethiopian-Portuguese troops then won decisively at the Battle of Wayna Daga in 1543.
+This victory ensured the independence of Ethiopia and the survival of Ethiopian Christianity in the Ethiopian Highlands.
+Military engagements also took place in two locations: on the Portuguese war front on the Indian subcontinent at the Siege of Diu (1546), which resulted in Portuguese victory against the Ottoman–Gujarati coalition; and on the Arabian Peninsula at the Capture of Aden (1548), which resulted in Ottoman victory against a Portuguese-Yemeni insurgent coalition (which was a decisive expulsion of the Portuguese Empire from Yemen).